 Seiko will continue to provide accurate measurement of such outstanding records over time.

-Seiko and the International Association of Athletics Federation (IAAF) have built a wonderful relationship working together in various sporting competitions.
+Seiko and the World Athletics have built a wonderful relationship working together in various sporting competitions.

-Let's explore some "key numbers" that mark the history of collaboration between Seiko and the IAAF.
+Let's explore some "key numbers" that mark the history of collaboration between Seiko and the World Athletics.

 As the only official timer of the Japan Swimming Federation, Seiko supports very influential and traditional swimming tournaments in Japan, such as the Japan Open and the Japan Swimming Championships, providing the latest timing systems developed through repeated improvements.
 Also, by releasing flash reports via the internet and providing up-to-date announcements on the results of fierce swimming competitions as they unfold in real time, we are able to share the excitement and amazement of these events even with people outside the venues.